Top 25 Foods in Suriname – Most Popular Dishes in Suriname w/ Recipes

 3. Grietbana Soep Met Tomtom (Grated Plantain Soup with Tomtom)

-The Surinamese love soup.
-Grietbana soep withtom tom is one of many and contains root vegetables, green plantains, dried fish, salted meat, and coconut milk.
+Also known as the Surinamese love soup.
+Grietbana soep with tomtom is one of many and contains root vegetables, green plantains, dried fish, salted meat, and coconut milk.

-This is another of Suriname’s amazing soups and comes from the Maroons.
+This is another of Suriname’s excellent soups and comes from the Maroons.
 For Afingie, grated bitter cassava is left to dry, filtered, and finally smashed by hand into little grains called poc-poc.
-A mouthwatering soup is then prepared with meat or fish and the poc-poc is then added.
-Once cooked, you’re ready to dig in.

 It is said that Afingie is most satisfying when made with wild meat and eaten with pepper.
-So if you are into hots soups, I really recommend trying this out.
-It is also considered one of the world’s most effective hangover cures.
+If you are into hot soup, I recommend trying this out.
+As an added bonus, it’s also considered one of the world’s most effective hangover cures.

 5. Heri Heri

 Heri heri consists of cassava, green banana, sweet potatoes, and eggs.
 All of these are boiled and then placed together.
 Everything is topped off with salted, shredded fish.
-This completes the basic heri heri: rich in flavor and and dish that sparks up your energy.
+This completes the basic heri heri recipe: rich in flavor and a dish that sparks up your energy.

 Roti is a popular Indian dish.
 Indian immigrants came to live and work in Suriname in 1873, bringing with them their own culture and food.

-One of these foods is roti.
 Roti is made with flour and filled with potato or yellow peas.
 It is rolled out into circles and baked on a special flat pan.
-Roti is served with chicken or duck in curry sauce, potato curry, and vegetables on the side.
-In restaurants you’ll find garter and pumpkin are popular.
-But eggplant also goes well with roti.
+It’s typically served with chicken or duck in curry sauce, potato curry, and vegetables on the side.
+In restaurants, you’ll find that garter and pumpkin are popular ingredients, but eggplant also partners well with roti.

-This bread is very easy to find because there are many fine Indian restaurants in Suriname.
+This bread is easy to find because there are many fine Indian restaurants in Suriname.

-This triangle-shaped snack not only looks delicious but it tastes even better.
-Samosa is one of many Indian snacks, but this one has ranked up in popularity throughout Suriname.
-Just one bite and you know you’ll need more.
-Samosa is perfect for every occasion, as a snack but also as an appetizer.
+This triangle-shaped snack not only looks delicious, but it tastes even better.
+Samosa is one of many indian snacks, which has steadily gained popularity throughout Suriname.
+Just one bite, and you know you’ll need more.
+Samosas are perfect for every occasion, as snacks and appetizers.

-Samosa is made with a pastry of plain butter and flour.
+Samosas are made with a pastry of plain butter and flour.
 The filling is most important.
 It consists of mashed potatoes, peas, celery, curry spices, and green paprika.
-They are first cooked and then wrapped up in the dough into small triangular parcels that are then deep fried in boiling oil.
-Best served with a hot ketchup on the side.
+This is cooked before being wrapped in characteristic small triangular parcels and deep-fried in boiling oil.
+Best served with hot ketchup on the side.

 9. Ghughri (Baked Chickpeas)

-You cannot visit an Indian party or wedding and not feast on this delicious snack.
-Yellow peas, cumin seed, pepper, garlic, and onion are blended together and mixed with a little water to make the phulauri dough.
+You cannot visit an Indian party or wedding in Suriname and not feast on this delicious snack.
+Yellow peas, cumin seed, pepper, garlic, and onion are blended and mixed with water to make the phulauri dough.

 The phulauri is further rolled into marble-sized pieces and fried in boiling oil.
-These delicious balls are not complete without some hot ketchup or flaming hot potato chutney.
+These delicious balls are only complete with some hot ketchup or flaming hot potato chutney.

 11. Javaanse Bami (Javanese Noodles)

-This is one of the most popular dishes in Suriname and came from the Javanese.
-In 1890, they too emigrated to Suriname, bringing with them their cultural delicacies.
+This is one of the most popular dishes in Suriname.
+It came from the Javanese people, who emigrated to Suriname in the 1890s, bringing their cultural delicacies.

-Before making this dish, the noodles are immersed in boiling water to soften them.
-After rinsing, the noodles are baked with soy sauce and various spices.
-Before serving, the plate of delicious noodles is topped off with some baked chicken and vegetables on the side.
-To make it even better, a peanut sauce is drizzled on top.
+Before assembling this dish, the noodles are immersed in boiling water to soften them.
+After rinsing, they’re baked with soy sauce and various spices.
+Then, before serving, the plate of delicious noodles is topped off with some baked chicken and vegetables on the side.
+To make it even better, peanut sauce is drizzled on top.

-This particular noodle dish is very delicious and really cannot be passed up if you are visiting Suriname.
+This particular noodle dish is absolutely delicious and cannot be passed up if you visit Suriname.

 This is a popular snack also rooted in Javanese culture.
 The bakabana, as we call it, is ripe plantain, sliced, covered in a sweet batter, and fried in hot oil.
-This snack is also served with peanut sauce drizzled on top.
-Eating bakabana is like having a sweet party in your mouth.
+It is served with peanut sauce drizzled on top.

 13. Saoto Soup

 When the soup is done, the chicken, potato, and vermicelli mixture is added to the soup along with salam leaves, allspice, and laos.
-For extra toppings you can add rice, boiled egg, dry baked potato fries, and soy sprouts.
+You can add rice, boiled egg, dry baked potato fries, and soy sprouts for extra toppings.

-When everything is put together, it becomes a masterpiece representing a mixture of cultures, flavors, and creativity.
-Saoto soup is a particular must have during chilly weather.
+When everything is combined, it becomes a masterpiece representing a creative mixture of cultures, flavors, and creativity.
+Saoto soup is a particular must-have during chilly weather.

 14. Saté (Kabob)

-Saté is an absolutely delicious Javanese snack.
-The kabob can be made out of various types of meat such as chicken, beef, pork, and even crocodile.
-This dish is simply meat marinated in soy sauce stuck on a stick and grilled till its ready to eat.
+Saté is a delicious Indonesian snack and street food.
+The kabob can be made from various types of meat, such as chicken, beef, pork, and even crocodile!
+This dish is a simple preparation of meat marinated in soy sauce, skewered on a stick, and grilled until ready to eat.

-This popular snack is sold at warungs (Javanese restaurants) and on BBQs.
+This popular snack is sold at warungs (Javanese restaurants) and served at BBQs.
 If you are a meat lover, this is especially for you.

 15. Nasi Goreng (Javanese Fried Rice)

-It is a dish made in almost every household, whatever their cultural background, and is the perfect party food because it’s easy and affordable.
+It is a dish made in almost every household, whatever their cultural background.
+It is the perfect party food as well as a family staple because it’s easy and affordable.
+And delicious!

 16. Pepre Watra (Chilli Soup)

-Long before slavery and immigrants, Suriname was inhabited by indigenous peoples enjoying their own way of life and their particular foods.
-They survived on hunting, fishing, and agriculture, so wild meat, fish and root vegetables are common.
+Long before the arrival of slavery and immigrants, Suriname was inhabited by indigenous peoples enjoying their way of life and their own, locally-sourced foods.
+Wild meat, fish, and root vegetables were dietary staples as they survived by hunting, fishing, and agriculture.

-Cassava bread is dried bread made of bitter cassava.
-It is mostly used as a side dish for soups, making every soup a joyful meal.
+Cassava bread is a dry bread made of bitter cassava.
+It is mainly used as a side dish for soups, turning every one into a joyful meal.

-In the early 1600s Jews came to Suriname also bringing their cultural foods.
-Pom is one of them.
-Originally pom was made with potatoes and chicken, but because of the tropical environment, potatoes don’t grow in Suriname so they used a root vegetable called pomtayer instead.
+From the early 1600s, Jews came to Suriname, bringing their traditional cuisine with them.
+Pom is one of the most famous Jewish foods in Suriname.
+Originally pom was made with potatoes and chicken.
+However, potatoes don’t grow in Suriname because of the tropical environment, so they use a root vegetable called pomtayer instead.

-This is the history of how the famous pom became the food that we have come to know and love.
+That is how the traditional pom became the dish that we have come to know and love.

-This oven-baked dish can be eaten with bread or rice, which is enough for some who just have to dig in.
-But in restaurants, pom is usually served with rice, vegetables, plantain, and chicken.
-This is also a festive dish served at most gatherings as a combo with kip pastei – coming next…
+This oven-baked dish can be eaten with bread or rice, which helps it be enough for everyone to dig in and eat until they’re full.
+But in restaurants, pom is typically served with rice, vegetables, plantain, and chicken.
+It’s also a festive dish served at most gatherings as a combo with kip pastei – coming up next…

 20. Kip Pastei (Surinamese Chicken Pot Pie)

-The greatest Surinamese pie is none other than the pastei.
-An exquisite side dish suited for every party, wedding, and family gathering.
+The ultimate Surinamese pie is none other than the pastei.
+It’s an exquisite side dish that you’ll find served at every party, wedding, and family gathering.

-A puff pastry crust covering a delicious filling of peas, baby carrots, shredded chicken, and corn baked in a tomato sauce and well seasoned.
-Before putting on the top crust, slices of hard boiled egg are layered on top of the filling.
-The pie goes in the oven till it’s golden brown.
-After it cools, it is ready to enjoy.
+A puff pastry crust covers a delicious filling of peas, baby carrots, shredded chicken, and corn baked in a tomato sauce and well seasoned.
+Before putting on the top crust, slices of hard-boiled egg are layered over the filling.
+The pie is baked in the oven till it’s golden brown.

 21. Bruine Bonen Soup (Brown Bean Soup)

-Here is a dish very popular with the Surinamese.
-Bruine bonen is a multicultural dish and loved across the country.
+Here’s another iconic Surinamese dish.
+Bruine bonen is a multicultural dish and is loved across the country.
 There is no better dish suitable for every occasion than bruine bonen.

 22. Gele Erwten Soep (Yellow Pea Soup)